Director of Graduate Studies, Associate Professor of Linguistics

 B-401 Wells Hall

-Suzanne Evans Wagner's research investigates language variation and language change, especially with regard to its social motivations.
+Suzanne Evans Wagner conducts research on the social motivations of language variation and language change.
 She is primarily interested in post-adolescent sociolinguistic modification at all levels of the grammar, and in how change over the individual lifespan interacts with language change at the community level.
-Her interest in lifespan linguistic change grew from her collaborative (and ongoing) work with her PhD advisor, Gillian Sankoff.
-This collaboration in turn inspired Wagner's longitudinal PhD study of young women in Philadelphia.
-She has recently brought together her own and others' scholarship on the topic of lifespan linguistic change in Panel Studies of Language Variation and Change (2017, with Isabelle Buchstaller), published by Routledge.
-She has additionally published in Language Variation and Change, Language in Society, American Speech, and Language and Linguistics Compass, among other venues.
-She serves as co-editor of Routledge Studies in Language Change and on the editorial board of Linguistics Vanguard.
+Some of her recent work has investigated ongoing sound change in the Lansing, Michigan area.
+Her work has been published in Language Variation and Change, Language in Society, American Speech and Language and Linguistics Compass, among other venues.
+With Isabelle Buchstaller, she is series editor of Routledge Studies in Language Change, and a co-editor of Panel Studies of Variation and Change.